org-arl/unet-blog/_posts/2020-10-31-custom-phy.md

 }
 ```

 The `transmit()` method simply converts the buffer into a signal and makes a `TxBasebandSignalReq` request to Yoda PHY to do the transmission.
-It adds the transmission request to the cache so that a notification can be sent to the requester when the transmission is completed.
+It adds the transmission request to the temporary store so that a notification can be sent to the requester when the transmission is completed.

 ```groovy
 private boolean transmit(int ch, byte[] buf, Message req) {